akmur/alex-11ty/posts/2019-03-26-ive-got-99-problems-but-modules-aint-one.md

   - Articles
 ---

-Since ES6 came out, we&#8217;ve been able to use modules to neatly modularise our code.
+Since ES6 came out, we've been able to use modules to neatly modularise our code.
 One thing that might be a little confusing is that there are different ways to import and export modules, so in this post I would like to list most of those.

 I have put together a little Codesandbox which might be useful in order to see different ways in which we can import and export modules.